soficis/Slowverb/README.md

 Slowverb now defaults to high-quality processing for all presets:

 - **HQ Slowed (SoundTouch)**: Uses the industry-standard SoundTouch algorithm for time-stretching.
 This prevents the "phasing" or "metallic" artifacts common in basic slowdowns, resulting in a cleaner, more natural sound even at extreme speeds.
 - **HQ Reverb (Tone)**: Utilizes an advanced reverb engine with configurable room scale, damping, and stereo width.
 It provides a much denser and more immersive atmosphere than standard algorithmic reverbs.
+Recent tuning has refined the gain staging (up to +42dB compensation) and echo feedback to eliminate unwanted percussion artifacts.
-- **HQ Enabled by Default**: All built-in presets have been re-tuned to leverage these HQ features for the best possible audio experience.
+- **HQ Enabled by Default**: All built-in presets leverage these HQ features for a professional, consistent audio experience.

 ### 📊 Waveform Display